Copycat Nosebleed Nougat | Harry Potter Inspired Recipes

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.

+It’s Officially Harry Potter Week in the Starving Chef’s Kitchen!
 Every year during the last week of July, my love for all things Harry Potter takes over my kitchen and enchants my recipes.
-From cakes to quiche, there’s nothing I can’t make fit into my Harry Potter obsession.
+From cakes to quiche, there’s nothing I won’t whip up with a little magical flair.

-Despite the fact that mine are a bit lighter in color than the ones from Universal Studios, I absolutely nailed the taste and texture of these candies.
+Even though mine are a bit lighter in color than the ones from Universal Studios, I absolutely nailed the taste and texture of these candies.
+I’m a regular Hermione Granger in the kitchen if I do say so myself.

 Here’s what you need to make your very own (Muggle-safe) nosebleed nougats – with homemade marshmallow filling!